justinpyvis/BrekkyWrap/content/newsletter/until-it-was-too-late.md

   \                            </tr>"
 ---
-**How it all went so wrong**: The Washington Post [provided](https://www.washingtonpost.com/us-policy/2022/05/31/inflation-economy-timeline/) a good timeline of how US policymakers "misjudged inflation threat until it was too late" ([paywall removed here](https://archive.ph/dHjFQ)).
+**How it all went so wrong**: The Washington Post [provided](https://www.washingtonpost.com/us-policy/2022/05/31/inflation-economy-timeline/) a good timeline of how US policymakers "misjudged inflation threat until it was too late".
 A snippet:

 > February 2021: Biden is talking about injecting nearly $2 trillion in new federal spending into the faltering economy, even as some question the total, coming so soon after previous stimulus efforts, citing the risk of inflation.
 >